LevenSton/FriendTechV2/docs/core/curveModule/LinearCurveModule.md

-# ConstCurveModule
+# LinearCurveModule

 *tomo Protocol*

-> ConstCurveModule
+> LinearCurveModule

-This is a const curve contract, the key price is fixed.
+This is a linear curve contract, the key price increase model according lineae curve.